Principles of Marketing: Basic Concepts and Fundamentals

 "Marketing consists of all the activities of individuals and organizations designed to identify, anticipate, and mutually satisfy the needs of all parties involved in the exchange."

 Marketing cannot take place unless some sort of exchange occurs.
 One party must exchange a product or service with another party for some form of payment.
 This is the exchange process and is the central focus of all marketing activities.

 Four marketing utilities, which are the capacities of the product offering to satisfy the needs of a customer, are enhanced when exchange occurs.

-- Place Utility - This describes when a consumer is able to buy the product at a location that is convenient to him or her.
+- Place Utility: This describes when a consumer is able to buy the product at a location that is convenient for them.
 The best example of this is online sales.
 Home is the most convenient location for a consumer.

-- Possession Utility - Ownership of the product is transferred from the marketer to the buyer.
-An example is a getting a loan and then buying a car.
+- Possession Utility: Ownership of the product is transferred from the marketer to the buyer.
+An example is getting a loan and then buying a car.
 This is concerned with the ease of transferability for the consumer.